rendchevi/artnet-app/README.md

 ### Dataset Preparation, Preprocessing, and Augmentation
 **Dataset Preparation**
-Dataset used in this project is from Painter by Numbers which available on Kaggle.
+Dataset used in this project is from [Painter by Numbers on Kaggle](https://www.kaggle.com/c/painter-by-numbers).
 The dataset is a huge collection of paintings (about 23k unique paintings) labelled by the painters name, style (movement), genre, and many more.
 I sorted and categorized the paintings by the style and aggregated it into 5 major modern movements or styles:
 ```
 # Painting Style Classes Aggregation
 Cubism        -> ['Cubism', 'Tubism', 'Cubo-Expressionism', 'Mechanistic Cubism', 'Analytical Cubism', 'Cubo-Futurism', 'Synthetic Cubism']